 Research Overview

-My primary research interests are in machine learning, particularly topics at the interface of stochastic dynamical systems and modern neural networks.
-While there is a focus on using foundational questions to drive advances in the science and engineering of learning systems, the theory is strongly tied to implementational problems and a wide range of very practical applications.
+My primary research interests lie in machine learning, particularly at the intersection of applied probability, dynamical systems, and modern neural networks.
+While my work focuses on leveraging foundational questions to advance the science and engineering of learning systems, the theory is closely connected to implementation challenges and a broad spectrum of practical applications across the sciences.

 Some central themes of interest:

-• Robustness in ML: how to leverage randomness to make ML safer and more reliable
+• Robustness: how to leverage randomness to make ML safer and more reliable

-• Sampling & optimization in ML: how to understand and improve sampling and optimization algorithms in ML meaningfully
+• Optimization and sampling: how to understand and improve optimization and sampling algorithms in ML meaningfully